MP Estate Planning UK

 What is the nil rate band, and how does it affect inheritance tax?

-How can gifts be used to minimize inheritance tax?
+How can gifts be used to minimise inheritance tax?

 What role does life insurance play in inheritance tax planning?